ng-log/ng-log/docs/unwinder.md

 ### Frame Pointer based Stack-unwinder

-The frame pointer based stack unwinder requires that your application, the glog library, and system libraries like libc, all be compiled with a frame pointer.
+The frame pointer based stack unwinder requires that your application, the ng-log library, and system libraries like libc, all be compiled with a frame pointer.
 This is *not* the default for x86-64.